 How to Perform Competitive Analysis

-Competitor analysis is a set of techniques that managers use to get information about competitors’ products and services.
+Competitor analysis is a set of techniques managers use to get information about competitors’ products and services.
 This article also includes how to perform competitive analysis to keep up with competitors in an ever-changing market.

 Who Needs A Competitor Analysis Framework?